 The Committee shall consist of nine members appointed for a two-year term.

-Meetings are held on the last Tuesday of each month at 7pm in lower level classroom at City Hall, entrance through the Building Department.
+Meetings are held on the last Tuesday of each month at 7pm at the Recreation Department located at 23 W. Center Street.